 We have improved the recording of patients' smoking status and this has helped us to work with GPs and patients in supporting them to stop.
-We are currently screening 90% of patients that use our services, as shown in the graph below.
+We are currently screening 90% of patients that use our services, as shown in Figure 2.
 We realise that people will make their own choices about their health but we know that, by giving the right advice and support, we can support people to make positive choices about their health.
-By March 2013, we had given over 80% of smokers advice.
+By March 2013, we had given over 80% of smokers advice (Figure 1).

-By March 2013, we knew the smoking status of 90% of patients admitted to hospital:
+By March 2013, we knew the smoking status of 90% of patients admitted to hospital (Figure 2):